-DOWNTOWN ALBANY RETAIL GRANT PROGRAM
+DOWNTOWN AI BANY RETAIL GRANT PROGRAM

 The Downtown Albany Retail Grant Program was launched in 2016 to attract new and enhance existing retail businesses in select areas of downtown.
+Four awards have been made in 2023 and 2024, two of which have completed construction, one underway, and one preparing for construction.

-It has facilitated the activation of 35,000 square feet of vacant retail space, \$3.3 million of investment leveraging \$2.8 million, and has created more than 167 construction jobs and 150 permanent jobs, over half of which are anticipated to be City of Albany residents.
+Since its inception, the program has facilitated the activation of more than 35,000 square feet of vacant retail space, over \$3.3 million of investment leveraging at least \$2.8 million, and has created more than 167 construction jobs and 150 permanent jobs, over half of which are anticipated to be City of Albany residents.